Skip to content

 NFC dominates in:

-• Contactless payments (Apple Pay, Google Pay)
+• Contactless payments at fixed terminals (Apple Pay, Google Pay) — sub-second taps beat 3-5 second QR scans for grocery-line throughput

-• Building access control and security
+• Building access control and physical security — employee badges, hotel room keys

 PriorityBest ChoiceWhy